• Skip to main content

 A walk through Freo and a scoop of gelato have always gone hand in hand.
 The family behind Cuccini has expanded once again, opening a fourth store just in time for sunny afternoons by the coast.
 Handcrafted Italian-style gelato is made in small batches, with a mix of classic favourites and seasonal specials to choose from.

 Early mornings are already paying off at Corso Francia, where locals line up for Italian-style pastries fresh from the oven.
-Filled cornetti, buttery croissants and expertly made espresso combine to create a little slice of Italy on Preston Street.
+Filled cornetti, buttery croissants and expertly made espresso combine to create a little slice of Italy on Lockhart Street.

 If you needed an excuse to embrace your inner child, this is it.
 Teddy n Co has transformed a South Perth corner into a whimsical wonderland complete with oversized teddy bears, indulgent desserts and creative drinks that are almost too cute to eat.
 Their adorable baby croc waffles are quickly becoming the star of the menu.

-Angelsea brings modern Australian cooking with Japanese and Korean influences to a stylish new Fremantle dining room.
+Anglesea brings modern Australian cooking with Japanese and Korean influences to a stylish new Fremantle dining room.
 Seasonal produce, thoughtful flavours and beautifully presented dishes make it a welcome addition to Freo's ever-evolving food scene.

 Bright, relaxed and perfectly suited to its coastal surroundings, Suzys serves quality coffee, fresh brunch dishes and house-made baked treats just moments from the water.
 If your weekends usually begin with breakfast out, this one deserves a spot on the rotation.